By

 17. Putting on Weight

-Metabolism can slow down as you age.
+Metabolism slows down as you age.
 This can lead to weight gain.
 When you have more weight to carry around, you can expend your energy and muscle power more quickly.
 If your muscles weaken or if you become fatigued, it can lead to a fall.
 Mild to moderate exercise can help keep your muscles strong and help you lose weight to decrease your risk of falling.

 18. Lack of Socialization

 Socialization is important for maintaining happiness and cognitive health.
 Lack of socialization can lead to depression and dulled cognitive abilities.
 Depression and dulled cognitive abilities can increase your risk of falling.
 Make time for friends and family regularly.
 If you have trouble leaving your home, consider a video chat or phone call instead.
-If you can go out, be sure to wear an on-the-go senior fall alert wrist watch in case you need it.
+If you can go out, be sure to wear an on-the-go senior fall alert wristband in case you need it.

 Fall Prevention While Aging in Place